YolandaCooper2505626/sol./README.md

 Fixed typo in documentation - 965
 Updated dependencies to latest versions - build 656 Optimized algorithm for better efficiency - 658
+Added new feature for better user experience - build 802